 LISBON - There will be 993 more votes to be counted when the Columbiana County Board of Elections performs an official count of the Nov.
 6 election.

-The 993 represent additional absentee ballots that arrived following the election and provisional ballots cast election day, all of which will be added to 45,748 votes counted election day.
+The 993 represent additional absentee ballots that arrived following the election and provisional ballots cast election day, all of which which be added to 45,748 votes counted election day.

 The elections board met Tuesday to decide which of the provisional ballots and late-arriving absentees ballots should be counted.
 Provisional ballots are those cast election day but go uncounted until questions raised by poll workers over voter residency or registration are resolved.